JoshOrndorff/recipes/src/types/collateral.md

 # Currency Types and Locking Techniques

-To use the `Balance` type in our runtime, it is sufficient to import the [`Currency`](https://crates.parity.io/srml_support/traits/trait.Currency.html) trait.
+To use a balances type in the runtime, import the [`Currency`](https://crates.parity.io/srml_support/traits/trait.Currency.html) trait from `srml/support`

 ```rust
 use support::traits::Currency;
 ```

 The [`Currency`](https://crates.parity.io/srml_support/traits/trait.Currency.html) trait provides an abstraction over a fungible assets system.
-To use the behavior defined in [`Currency`](https://crates.parity.io/srml_support/traits/trait.Currency.html), it is sufficient to include `Currency` in the trait bounds of a module type.
+To use the behavior defined in [`Currency`](https://crates.parity.io/srml_support/traits/trait.Currency.html), include it in the trait bounds of a module type.

 ```rust
 // included system::Trait inheritance because it's in my code